JustSomeGuy2000/Essence-Of-Creation/README.md

 ## Items
 - Essence of Creation: The core component of the mod.
 Can be extracted from and infused into some items and blocks.
 - Rye: A long lost grain.
 Obtained by being afflicted with Blessing of Rye.
+- Totem of Unrying: Revives on death with more potent effects than the normal Totem, but also gives Blessing of Rye.
 ## Status Effects
 - Blessing of Rye: Gives you Rye based on its power every second.
 Automatically increases its power over time.